 Occupy Homes Minnesota was formed, and began an energetic door-knocking campaign targeting foreclosed homes.
 Each year since 2006, around 3000 families have been foreclosed in Minneapolis alone.

-Early on we met Bobby Hull (pictured above in winter hat), a marine veteran who was forced out of work due to medical problems, and who also faced foreclosure by U.S. Bank.
+Early on we met Bobby Hull, a marine veteran who was forced out of work due to medical problems, and who also faced foreclosure by U.S. Bank.
 Bobby lived in a hard-hit working-class neighborhood in South Minneapolis with traditions of community activism and radical politics.

 The campaign culminated with a 300 strong block party on February 17th, featuring performances by Toki Wright, Slug from Atmosphere, Guante, and other local celebrities.
 A few days later, U.S. Bank sat down with Bobby and negotiated a deal allowing him to stay in his house (U.S. Bank forced Bobby to sign a non-disclosure agreement, but it is widely speculated that his principle was reduced by more than half).